5 Excellent Ways To Get Rid Of Slab Leak Once And For All

 This method involves no liner.
 Instead, the plumbers will use a non-toxic polymer resin to spray on the leak to seal it.
 However, it can come in handy for small leaks inside the pipes which is usually the case.

 A multiple coating of such a compound will ensure proper sealing without costing you much.
-This is the most hassle-free way to repair a slab leak but the reality is most of the time leaks are not small.
+This is the most hassle-free way for slab leak repair but the reality is most of the time leaks are not small.

 This is the least common method because it requires in-house digging.
 Spot repair often becomes a choice when the pipes are new and there is no other way to access the pipes without digging.